-Many OneNote users have been asking and waiting for handwriting feature for OneNote and it now available.
+Many OneNote users have been asking and waiting for handwriting features for OneNote and it is now available.
 You can use this feature for Windows, Android and iPad.
 On iPad, you can start writing by just tapping on the newly added “Draw” tab on the ribbon added.
-Later, you need to select pen, highlighter or marker and sketch, draw or write on your notes to your best.
+Later, you need to select a pen, highlighter or marker and sketch, draw or write on your notes to your best.

-It provides us front-and-center four classic colors and you can get 16 more colors by clicking on any one colored circle.
+It provides us with front-and-center four classic colors and you can get 16 more colors by clicking on any one colored circle.

 For that, click on the Palm Rejection option from the ribbon and it shows you some options.
-Select the one which resembles with your style of holding the pen and start writing.
+Select the one which resembles your style of holding the pen and start writing.

-Just scan any document which has text and save it to notebook on OneDrive.
+Just scan any document which has text and save it to a notebook on OneDrive.
 Search for the text that is present on that scanned document and that document is shown in the result within in few minutes.
 OCR features works for OneNote for any platform and also with OneNote Online.
-OneNote supports and recognizes good number of languages and it is getting added with more in coming days.
+OneNote supports and recognizes a good number of languages and it is getting added with more in the coming days.

-If you have anything to add, please do share with us through comments.
+If you have anything to add, please do share it with us through comments.
 You can download OneNote for iPad and all other devices too by visiting its home page.